fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 allocated for it.
 This is also known as a *segmentation fault*.
 The operating system dislikes this concept so much that it is likely to just kill your program entirely.
-If you have ever programmed C or C++, you have probably tried this making this mistake and your error has been met with swift and uncompromising consequences.
+If you have ever programmed C or C++, you have probably tried this making this mistake and your error has been met with swift and uncompromising reprisals.
 The virtual memory space allocated for your process, for stuff like heap and stack will typically look as below.

 <figure markdown>